tyron12233/nanoj/PROJECT_SERVICES.md

 > Design note
 >
-> The concept is **inspired by IntelliJ IDEA’s project/application services** and the platform’s service/extension-point approach: services are lazily created singletons scoped to a project, and extension points allow multiple implementations.
-Nanoj’s implementation is intentionally lightweight and uses reflection + a small registry.
+> The concept is **inspired by IntelliJ IDEA’s application/project services** and the platform’s service/extension-point approach.
+> Nanoj’s implementation is intentionally lightweight and uses reflection + a small registry.

 ## What problem it solves